DerAndereDomenic/atcg_framework/README.md

 This repository contains the practical exercises for the module "Advanced topics in Computer Graphics II".

 ## Building
 First, you need to install a C++ compiler.
 Tested compilers that should work are MSVC for Windows and gcc for Linux.
-Clang or any Mac build is currently untested.
+MacOS is only tested via github actions.
 Additionally, you need to install [CMake](https://cmake.org) to build the project.

 To build the project clone the repository recursively (to include submodules)
 ```